tiagob/create-full-stack/packages/cfs-template-apollo-server-express-auth0/README.md

 #### Production

-In your development Auth0 tenant create a Machine to Machine Application
+In your production Auth0 tenant create a Machine to Machine Application

 - Applications > CREATE APPLICATION > Machine to Machine Applications
 - Give it a name (ex. "pulumi")